-What follows is my provisional translation of the Panj Kanz, an oral discourse given by Baháʼuʼlláh in Baghdád to a group of expatriate Persian princes.
+What follows is my provisional translation (in other words, not official or authorized; see here for more) of the Panj Kanz, an oral discourse given by Baháʼuʼlláh in Baghdád to a group of expatriate Persian princes.
 This discourse was transcribed by Nabíl-i-Zarandí, who was present.
 An authorized version of Nabíl-i-Zarandí’s transcription of the Panj Kanz, prepared by the Research Department at the Baháʼí World Centre, can be found here.

 For more contextual information on the Panj Kanz, refer to Adib Taherzadeh, The Revelation of Baháʼuʼlláh, vol. 2, pp. 140–143.